Physical Therapy For Sciatica Pain

 • Gait Therapy

-If you are ready to begin recovering from sciatica, we are ready to help you.
+If you are ready to begin recovering from sciatica, we will help you.
 Centennial Sports & Physical Therapy specializes in outpatient physical therapy for sports injuries, car accidental injuries, and orthopedic patients.
 We are located in Spokane Valley, Washington.
 Call our experienced staff to make an appointment today.

 Scroll to Top